Cisco-Talos/pyrebox/docs/scripting.rst

 There are some exceptions to these rules:

 - **Block begin / Instruction begin**.
-If an address and pgd are specified for the callback (see examples), this callback will be fired only for that address and process, no matter if it is monitored or not.
+If an address and pgd are specified for the callback (see examples), this callback will be triggered only for that address and process, no matter if it is monitored or not.
 - **Keystroke callback**.
 It will be called for all the processes in the system and in the context of any process in the system.
 - **NIC send/receive**.
 It will be called for all the processes in the system and in the context of any process in the system.
 - **Opcode range callback**.
 It will be called at the instruction end for instructions with the specified opcodes, only for the monitored processes.
+- **Triggers**.
+Triggers are C/C++ compiled shared objects that are associated to a given callback.
+This code will be executed before the python callback function is called, and can decide whether the callback should be delivered to the python function or not.
+This approach allows to improve the overall performance by setting arbitrary callback conditions.
+When a trigger is attached to a callback, the trigger will be executed for every event (no matter if the process is being monitored or not), and it is the responsibility of the developer to check that the callback happened in the appropiate context (usually checking the PGD, that determines the current address space).

 Defining a new command
 ----------------------